rmast/rpi-build-and-boot/README.md

 So this is how I did it:

-First install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.
+First install VirtualBox and Vagrant on Windows, but don't install ansible as that's not supported in Windows.

 From within a directory to which you downloaded ´Vagrantfile<sup id="a2">[2](#f2)</sup>´ and the rest of this repository start the Ubuntu-virtual machine with